 You can take advantage of the built-in lead time before Lightning Experience is turned on to understand how your organization’s existing features and customizations work in the new interface and to prepare your users.
 Start by checking out the Lightning Experience Transition Assistant in setup.
 There you can learn about Lightning, evaluate your own organization’s transition readiness, and roll Lightning out to your users.
 In addition, throughout the summer we will be posting materials to help you learn more about the new features available to you with the Lightning Experience, along with stories about nonprofits and higher ed institutions that have already made the transition.

 With all these resources at your disposal, you shouldn’t fear the transition to Lightning.
 Before the Critical Update goes into effect, take the time to get to know more about Lightning and understand the steps you can take to be in control of this transition.
 In fact, there is no reason to wait until October to turn on Lightning.
 You can turn Lightning on for yourself today and get ahead of the curve.
-Read the resources below, ask questions in the Power of Us Hub, join a Lightning Bootcamp, and soon enough, you’ll be well on your way towards working in Lightning!
+Read the resources below, ask questions in the Power of Us Hub, and soon enough, you’ll be well on your way towards working in Lightning!

 - Turn on Lightning Experience for Your Org